 Over the years, Scully admits that Newark’s demographics have changed. ” At that time, Rutgers was only a couple of small buildings; NJIT was the same.
 We didn’t even have Essex County College.
 That’s probably the biggest change, I would think,” said Scully.
 If you look at the campuses they have now compared to then, the chances are that everything will get bigger.
 They’re going to have to get some parking, though.”

 New Street was also just off the path of the 1967 Newark riots, and McGovern’s survived.
 After the riots set fire to the hopes of many businesses in the area, the turmoil of that summer took its toll on Frank McGovern.
-In 1968, Frank decided to sell to his longtime associate Bill Scully, who was only 30 at the time.
+In 1968, Frank decided to sell to his longtime associate Bill Scully, who was only 30 then.

 Honoring the Past – Building For the Future

-The three closed the bar in 2018 for a year and a half for expansions and renovations to secure the business’s future into the 21st century.
+The three closed the bar in 2018 for a year and a half to expand and renovate the business and secure its future in the 21st century.

 After closing the doors in June 2018 for the first time in 82 years, they got to work to take McGovern’s Tavern on an expansive journey.
 For the next 16 months, that original footprint grew to what may be one of the most impressive transformations in Newark bar history.